Can you send a cease and desist letter to a collection agency?

 It's a horrible situation to be in.
 And it's a situation that is potentially avoided if you don't choose to put yourself in an adversarial situation to begin with.
 Cease and desist letters unfortunately do that.

 If you’re wondering about what information debt collectors may know about you, please see my article on how to talk to debt collectors.

 I hope this information about cease and desist letters helps you.
-Please feel free to contact me or comment below with any questions or comments.
+Please feel free to contact me.